karrick/gobptree/README.md

   * Int32Tree
   * Int64Tree
+  * Uint32Tree
+  * Uint64Tree
   * StringTree
   * ComparableTree

-Int32Tree is optimized to use builtin int32 type values for the datum keys.
-Int64Tree is optimized to use builtin int64 type values for the datum keys.
-StringTree is optimized to use builtin string type values for the datum keys.
 ComparableTree is designed to use any data structure type as a datum key that implements the Comparable interface.
 Namely, any data structure that has `Less(interface{}) bool`, `Greater(interface{}) bool`, and `ZeroValue() Comparable` methods.
 Examples of this flexible B+Tree implementation are provided in the `godoc` documentation as well as the test files for the ComparableTree type.

+Other tree types are provided as optimized versions of their respective data types.

 ---

-Each B+Tree data structure in this library provides the following methods, each of which is described below.
+Every B+Tree data structure in this library provides the following methods, each of which is described below.

   * Delete(key)